Tuesday, February 4, 2025

 2. Calculating Distances:

-• Use the spiral equation r=aΞΈr = a \sqrt{\theta} where:
+• Use the spiral equation Math input error where:

-• rr is the radius,
+• Math input error is the radius,

-• ΞΈ\theta is the angle in radians.
+• Math input error is the angle in radians.

 • This will help you space the loops appropriately according to square root values.